pypa/distlib/docs/reference.rst

                 * The actual value of what didn't match (as obtained from the file system).

-   .. method:: read_registry(filename=None)
+   .. method:: read_exports(filename=None)

-      Read registry information from a file.
+      Read exports information from a file.

-      Normal access to a distribution's registry should be through its :attr:`registry` attribute.
+      Normal access to a distribution's exports should be through its :attr:`exports` attribute.
 This method is called from there as needed.
-      If no filename is specified, the ``REGISTRY`` file in the ``.dist-info`` directory is read (it is expected to be present).
+      If no filename is specified, the ``EXPORTS`` file in the ``.dist-info`` directory is read (it is expected to be present).

       :param filename: The filename to read from, or ``None`` to read from the default location.
       :type filename: str
-      :returns: The registry read from the file.
+      :returns: The exports read from the file.
       :rtype: dict

-   .. method:: write_registry(registry, filename=None)
+   .. method:: write_exports(exports, filename=None)

-      Write registry information to a file.
+      Write exports information to a file.

-      If no filename is specified, the ``REGISTRY`` file in the ``.dist-info`` directory is written.
+      If no filename is specified, the ``EXPORTS`` file in the ``.dist-info`` directory is written.

-      :param registry: A dictionary whose keys are categories and whose values are dictionaries which contain :class:`RegistryEntry`
+      :param exports: A dictionary whose keys are categories and whose values are dictionaries which contain :class:`ExportEntry`
                       instances keyed on their name.
-      :type registry: dict
+      :type exports: dict
       :param filename: The filename to read from, or ``None`` to read from the default location.
       :type filename: str